mathbiol/tcgatil/README.md

 # tiltest
 Testing a new version of the TilMap UI for Joel, Tahsin, Raj and Han.
-If it looks good this rep will be deleted and update moved back to https://mathbiol.github.io/tilmap/
+When what you find here at https://mathbiol.github.io/tiltest looks good, this rep will be deleted and the update moved back to https://mathbiol.github.io/tilmap